Lungs in Action Practical

 PLEASE NOTE: As this course has an eligibility criteria & prerequisites, you will need to obtain a code from the program manager to purchase this course.

 - The Lungs in Action Practical provides access to the practical component of the Lungs in Action Full Instructor package, for those who have already completed the Lungs in Action Online Theory on a separate occasion.

 Completion of this training along with previous successful completion of the Lungs in Action Online Theory has been designed to provide personal trainers, fitness instructors, exercise physiologists and physiotherapists with the opportunity to deliver Lungs in Action - A community based exercise maintenance program for people with stable chronic lung disease who have completed a Pulmonary Rehabilitation program and people with stable NYHA Class II and Class III Heart Failure who have completed Heart Failure Rehabilitation.

-- Increasing the understanding of the disease process of COPD, Heart Failure & other common chronic lung conditions
+- Describe the pathophysiology of COPD, Heart Failure & other common lung conditions.

-- Distinguishing the key components of exercise programming for those with chronic lung conditions and Heart Failure
+- Describe and distinguish key components of exercise programming for those with chronic lung conditions and heart failure.

-- Identifying and demonstrating the utilization of safety precautions and risk management protocols for exercising a person with chronic lung conditions and Heart Failure
+- Implement appropriate safety precautions and risk management protocols for exercising a person with chronic lung conditions and/or heart failure.

-- Obtaining and exhibiting vital practical skills in managing a breathless client
+- Demonstrate vital practical skills in managing a breathless client.

 - Demonstrating the ability to successfully instruct a Lungs in Action class utilising all the skills and knowledge obtained within the training

 - Suitable mentor/s, in addition to support from the local Pulmonary and Heart Failure Rehabilitation programs must be obtained before completing Lungs in Action Practical.
 Contact the Lungs in Action Program Manager for further details on your area of interest and eligibility.